grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 A program can't use more space than time.
 However, it can use much more time than space.

-PSpace is the set of problems that take a polynomial amount of time.
+PSpace is the set of problems that take a polynomial amount of space.
 It actually includes some problems that are harder than the hardest problems in NP.

 ---